VanamShankarSreenu/Module-2-Data_Sci_Stats/README.md

   - Visualisation of TOP 5 unique flavors across each countries in 2013

 # 6. Hypothesis Testing: TOP 5 Positioning Groups
-   - Visualisation of TOP TOP 5 Positioning Groups
+   - Visualisation of TOP TOP 5 Positioning Groups.
-   - Done T test
+   - Done T test.
-   -H0:,Average of  positioning groups launches is  u = X
+   - H0:,Average of  positioning groups launches is  u = X.
-    H1: Average of positioning groups launches is  u less than X u is the mean of all positon groups product launch count avg x is the mean of 5 positon groups product launch count avg rejected H0 and accepted H1 after T test xxxx
+   - H1: Average of positioning groups launches is  u less than X.
+   - u is the mean of all positon groups product launch count avg. x is the mean of 5 positon groups product launch count avg rejected H0 and accepted H1 after T test xxxx